 At the project you can expect to take part in the following activities.
 However, please note that some of the activities depend on weather conditions and time of year:

-Volunteers will be expected to work every day from 8am to 5pm, however leisure time and opportunities to do some extra, optional excursions can be discussed with the curators at the Centre.
-Lunch is an hour long and is usually taken between 12:00 and 13:00.
-Volunteers enjoy a very active participation in the daily events at the park, and although there is a daily routine of activities and duties at the Centre, reptiles and wildlife in general tend to have their own agenda and therefore plans might change in an instant to accommodate a ‘call out’ for example.
+Students enjoy a very active participation in the daily events at the park, and although there is a daily routine of activities and duties at the Centre, reptiles and wildlife in general tend to have their own agenda and therefore plans might change in an instant to accommodate a ‘call out’ for example.

-Every step of the way, no matter what is happening, one of the curators will be with you talking you through the events, allowing you to participate at your level of experience while providing you with
+Every step of the way, no matter what is happening, one of the curators will be with you talking you through the events, allowing you to participate at your level of experience while providing you with valuable knowledge.

 In this part of the world, snakes, reptiles, arachnids, insects and insect relatives are most active during the warm months of the year, being from end of August to end of April and peaking between October and March.
 The rainy season is usually from the end of November until the end of March.